osiikhareb/local-birder-llm/README.md

 ## Roadmap

 - [ ] Use Selenium to scrape species images and species descriptions
-- [ ] Build vision transformer in Keras
+- [ ] Build vision transformer in PyTorch
-- [ ] Build other Models in Keras
+- [ ] Build other Models in PyTorch
 - [ ] Train on image dataset and compare the performance of each
 - [ ] Select the best model and Fine-tune
 - [ ] Build RAG Architecture